Kikelandia/Anxietweet_Backend_SatsAI/README.md

 if you are interested in getting it please send an email to gilgamesh_0@hotmail.com

-In order to run everythin smothly you should request a twitter developer account and requesting your own user name and password, and then replace them inside the file twitter_Login.py
+In order to run everything smothly you should request a twitter developer account and requesting your own user name and password, and then replace them inside the file twitter_Login.py

 Also please verify the requirement.txt file in order to confirm correct version of libraries used for this project